Running VRC for the First Time

 Loading a Sector File

 The first thing you should do is load a sector file.
 You can usually get sector files from the website for the area where you will be controlling.
-Download the sector file and save it in the same folder where you installed VRC.
-(You can save the sector file anywhere you like, but it's easiest if they are in the VRC folder so that you don't have to dig for them later when you actually load them.)
+Download the sector file and save it in your "My Documents\VRC" folder.
+(You can save the sector file anywhere you like, but it's easiest if they are in your "My Documents\VRC" folder so that you don't have to dig for them later when you actually load them.)
 Then, select "Open Sector..." from the "File" menu.
 In the window that opens, double-click the sector file.
 The sector file may take a few moments to load, depending on the speed of your computer and the size of the file.
 After it is done loading, you will see the sector information on your Primary Display.
 You can experiment with the options in the "View" menu in order to turn various pieces of sector data on and off.

 Once a sector file is loaded, you could connect and start controlling right away, but there are a few items you'll want to configure first in order to be able to use all of VRC's features.
 The first such item is your key configuration.
 This includes your Push-to-talk (PTT) key and your Aircraft Select (ASEL) key.
 The PTT key is used when transmitting your voice either to pilots or other controllers via a "land line" connection.